WhiteWolfFach64/VTscanner/README.md

 In order to analyze any domain list, IP list, file or list of hashes, please, place them into "~/VTscanner/txt".
 This tool looks for elements to be analyzed in this directory.

-When user run VTscanner for the first time will be promted to submit API keys for the services availables.
+When user runs VTscanner for the first time will be prompted to submit API keys for the servies avaiable.
 Make sure to provide a valid API key, otherwise analysis will return errors.
-API keys will be saved into "~/VTscanner/APIs/API.txt", and user will be prompted for usage of already saved API keys in use or if he/she would prefer to submit different API keys.
+API keys will be saved into "~/VTscanner/APIs/API.txt".
+User will be prompted for usage of already saved API keys in use or rather change API key value for each of the services available.

 No more talk!
 Let's hunt!
                           🐺